Last Updated on September 4, 2020

 - Jonah ran from Gods calling – Brother Stair claims running from a woman prophetess [does that count]

-- Jonah’s audience was spared by God – something Brother Stair claims is not going to happen
+- Jonah’s audience was spared by God – Something Brother Stair claims is not going to happen to his

-- Jonah’s prophecy failed, making him a false prophet – something Brother Stair claims he’s not yet likewise all his prophecies have failed [but who’s counting]
+- Jonah’s prophecy failed, making him a false prophet (Deut 18:20-22) – something Brother Stair claims his have not and he is not – Yet likewise, all his prophecies have failed [but who’s counting]

 The Changing Sign

-So we see that where Brother Stair is the same sign as Jonah is in being a false prophet who ran from Gods call and ended up a bitter complainer wishing destruction upon his audience even after his prophecy failed, which then made him a false prophet.
+So we see that where Brother Stair is the same sign as Jonah is in being a prophet who ran from God’s call and ended up a bitter complainer wishing destruction upon his audience even after his prophecy failed, which then made him a false prophet.

-Jesus referenced Jonah’s 3 days and nights in the belly of a fish as a representing sign of the length of His death and burial, three days and three nights.
-This is the only part of Jonah that Jesus spoke as a sign – the time frame of Jonah’s burial.
+Jesus referenced Jonah’s three days and nights in the belly of a fish as a representing sign of the length of His death and burial – three days and three nights.
+This is the only part of Jonah that Jesus spoke of as a sign – the time frame of Jesus’ burial.
 This does not have anything to do with Brother Stair’s “Jonah Sign” which he claims to be the fulfillment of.
 Yet the sign of His death and resurrection is the only sign Jesus spoke of regarding Jonah.
 Seems like someone is after making themselves into every kind of Sign they can.
 There’s something psychologically wrong there, but that is the pattern of those with the Jerusalem Syndrome.

 Portrait of a False Prophet

-No one with any knowledge of scripture or with any sense would not go around claiming Jonah upon myself, and neither did Jesus.
-Bro Stair uses the sign of Jonah in his own way – not what Jesus said Jonah’s sign was.
-Stair changes it to, as Jonah was sent to Nineveh… Then proclaiming that as such Brother Stair is sent to this last generation.
+No one with any knowledge of scripture or with any sense would not go around claiming Jonah upon myself – and neither did Jesus.
+Brother Stair uses the sign of Jonah in his own way – not what Jesus said Jonah’s sign was.
+Bro Stair changes it to, as Jonah was sent to Nineveh… Then proclaiming that as such Brother Stair is sent to this last generation.
 Thus becoming like Jonah, thus making him also a false prophet and the fact that Bro Stair’s prophecies have all failed is likely much the reason he takes up the mantle of Jonah to find justification in his failed prophecy.

-Bro Stair has used Jonah as a defense from the beginning when his 1988 Prophecies failed and were challenged.
-Knowing they failed he would ring back to his questioners asking them, “Jonah’s prophecy failed.
+Brother Stair has used Jonah as a defense from the beginning when his 1988 Prophecies failed and were challenged.
+Knowing they failed he would come back at his questioners asking them, “Jonah’s prophecy failed.
 Was Jonah a false prophet?”
 Brother Stair was clearly admitting that his prophecies had failed in the 1988 prophecy.
-He didn’t try weaseling out of it like he has over the past decades since saying, they have all come to pass or that they are about to come to pass.
-Soon after 1988 he and everyone else knew that what he said had in no way come to pass and time had run out for it to have – how many times did he say “time year”?
+He didn’t try weaseling out of it as he has over the past decades since saying, they have all come to pass or that they are about to come to pass.
+Soon after 1988 Brother Stair and everyone else knew that what he said had in no way come to pass and time had run out for it to have – how many times did he say “this year”?
 So the Jonah defense was used.
 Since then Jonah has been branded into the sign of Jonah.
 “As Jonah was sent to Nineveh…”

 Apparently, Brother Stair is saying here that he comes with a word of coming destruction that is not going to come to pass.
 Then he is going to go up to a high place (airwaves) and complain about it and every other inconvenience that besets him.
 A grumbling complaining bitter man whining to God about how inconvenienced his life is by the continued existence of those he’s preached to, upon whom he wishes destruction so that his words would come true.
 Okay, I’ll give you that, that is fitting here.

-Let us not forget Gods reply to Jonah.
+Let us not forget God’s reply to Jonah.
 God was more concerned with the ‘godless’ generations that Jonah condemned to destruction then He was with the Prophet or his whining.
-Let’s also not forget that scripture tells us that God is the same – yesterday, today, forever.
+Let’s also not forget that scripture tells us that God is the same – yesterday, today, forever (Heb 13:8).